W. E. B. Du Bois: Family and childhood

-William Du Bois claimed Elizabeth Freeman as his relative; he wrote that she had married his great-grandfather Jack Burghardt.
-But Freeman was 20 years older than Burghardt, and no record of such a marriage has been found.
-It may have been Freeman's daughter, Betsy Humphrey, who married Burghardt after her first husband, Jonah Humphrey, left the area "around 1811", and after Burghardt's first wife died (c.
-1810).
-If so, Freeman would have been William Du Bois's step-great-great-grandmother.
-Anecdotal evidence supports Humphrey's marrying Burghardt; a close relationship of some form is likely.

 William Du Bois's paternal great-grandfather was James Du Bois of Poughkeepsie, New York, an ethnic French-American of Huguenot origin who fathered several children with enslaved women.
 One of James's mixed-race sons was Alexander, who was born on Long Cay in the Bahamas in 1803; in 1810, he immigrated to the United States with his father.
 Alexander Du Bois traveled and worked in Haiti, where he fathered a son, Alfred, with a mistress.
 Alexander returned to Connecticut, leaving Alfred in Haiti with his mother.

 Sometime before 1860, Alfred Du Bois immigrated to the United States, settling in Massachusetts.
 He married Mary Silvina Burghardt on February 5, 1867, in Housatonic, a village in Great Barrington.
 Alfred left Mary in 1870, two years after their son William was born.
 Mary Du Bois moved with her son back to her parents' house in Great Barrington, and they lived there until he was five.
 She worked to support her family (receiving some assistance from her brother and neighbors) until she suffered a stroke in the early 1880s.
 She died in 1885.

 Great Barrington had a majority European American community, who generally treated Du Bois well.
 He attended the local integrated public school and played with white schoolmates.
-As an adult, he wrote about racism that he felt as a fatherless child and being a minority in the town.
-But teachers recognized his ability and encouraged his intellectual pursuits, and his rewarding experience with academic studies led him to believe that he could use his knowledge to empower African Americans.
+His teachers recognized his ability and encouraged his intellectual pursuits, and his rewarding experience with academic studies led him to believe that he could use his knowledge to empower African Americans.
 In 1884, he graduated from Great Barrington High School with honors.
 When he decided to attend college, the congregation of his childhood church, the First Congregational Church of Great Barrington, raised the money for his tuition.